EtienneZumerle/F24-Project/README.md

 + It uses an Arduino "Pro Micro" (ATmega32U4) to send keystrokes through USB</br> It turns out that keys `F13` to `F24` are still suported by Windows (they were used on some very old keyboards), it's a easy and simple way to send keystrokes while never interfering with other applications. </br></br>

-+ The recieved keystrokes are assigned to actions like Spotify volume up, next track, launch a specific app... but it could be anything thanks to the power of [Autohotkey](https://www.autohotkey.com/) </br>
++ The recieved keystrokes are assigned to actions like Spotify volume up, next track, launch a specific app...
+But it could be anything thanks to the power of [Autohotkey](https://www.autohotkey.com/) </br>

 <div id="3D">